spacer

 A 2-0 defeat was not enough for Deportivo to win however, and Leeds went through to semi finals to face Valencia.

-After facing each of the four spanish teams in the competition, Valencia proved to be a class above in the semis.
+After facing each of the four Spanish teams in the competition, Valencia proved to be a class above in the semis.

 Despite grinding out a goalless draw at home, Leeds' European hopes were dashed by the clinical Spaniards, losing 3-0 at the Mestalla.

-Bayer Leverkusen 2001-02
+No.5 Bayer Leverkusen 2001-02

-Badge Bayer Leverkusen were riding high in the Bundesliga, German Cup and the Champions League before 'Treble Horror' befell the club.
+Bayer Leverkusen were riding high in the Bundesliga, German Cup and the Champions League before 'Treble Horror' befell the club.
 Leading to them being dubbed Bayer 'Neverkusen' by the English media.

 Once again the classic case of a small squad playing above their expectations across three separate fronts ultimately costing them success, as they finished the season trophyless.

-The performances of central midfielder Michael Ballack, or 'Little Kaiser', raised his profile across europe with sensational attacking displays, raising his stature from a young prodigy to a consistently influential playmaker and goalscorer.
+The performances of central midfielder Michael Ballack, or 'Little Kaiser', raised his profile across Europe with sensational attacking displays, raising his stature from a young prodigy to a consistently influential playmaker and goalscorer.

 Drawn in a group with Barcelona, and Lyon, Leverkusen were expected to falter at the first hurdle.